ChromeUniverse/Personal-website/public/posts/making-the-website.md

 title: How I built my personal website
 templates: []
 description: |
-  An in-depth essay about my vision, goals, and plans for my personal website, and a detailed look at how I built the tech that powers it from scratch.
+  An in-depth project write-up on my vision, goals, and plans for my personal blog, and a detailed look at how I built the tech that powers it from scratch.
-groups: [all, programming, webdesign]
+groups: [all, programming, projects, webdesign]
 date: 2021-06-16 11:27:00
 ---